IT (2017) - Review

 7-8-2018-4-17-11-PM-1024x576.jpg

 They all have a common antagonistic relationship with the neighborhood bully and his friends, whose actions are far more absurdly psychotic than your regular after-school bully, even by movie standards.
 Through the common relationship they all share and the mystery of the disappearing children of the neighborhood, the gang of "losers" come together to face the growing threat of Pennywise, the creepy clown who haunts them.
-It may seem from this description that a majority of the movie's plot is a coming of age story.
+It may seem from this description that a majority of the movie's plot is a coming-of-age story.
 However, it's more of a 50/50 split between that and Pennywise just creeping about doing his best to scare them so he can feed on their fear before he eats them.

 I'm not really a fan of the original IT, nor have I ever found clowns to be inherently scary.
 If this were your first exposure to clowns, though, I would be willing to accept it as justification for the phobia.
 The film's direction, Skarsgard, and the special effects do a lot to make Pennywise a truly diabolical and monstrous threat.
 I would argue that, while I love Tim Curry's Pennywise, his was more clown than monster.
 Skarsgard is definitely more monster than clown here.
-There are some great moments that involve inhuman contortion, or his creepy facial expressions that skirt the line of the uncanny valley, or just some jittery special effects that affect how he moves on-screen that just make Pennywise a monstrous creature.
+There are some great moments that involve inhuman contortion, his creepy facial expressions that skirt the line of the uncanny valley, or just some jittery special effects that affect how he moves on-screen that just make Pennywise a monstrous creature.
 Normally, I'd say it would be better to take the Babadook approach and leave everything vague and off-screen if you want to make something scary, but this goes for it in ways that I respect and appreciate.

 7-8-2018-4-10-38-PM-1024x576.jpg

 The film is at its best when Pennywise is somewhere close by and at its worst when it's attempting to characterize its rather large cast of kids by only focusing on a few of them.
 It just makes the whole journey take a lot longer.
-Of the 6 main kids, we spend most of if our time with Bill and Beverly.
+Of the 6 main kids, we spend most of our time with Bill and Beverly.
 They end up being the most developed by the end with some pretty clear motivations and demons to work through.
-The others don't quite get as much attention, other than the fast-talking hypochondriac, whose mother's fat suit makes her look like she's hiding a bunch of tissue paper under her dress.
-Ben, Stanley, and Richie all have a bunch of details to describe them, but their motivations and struggles are not nearly as flushed out.
+The others don't get as much attention, other than the fast-talking hypochondriac, whose mother's fat suit makes her look like she's hiding a bunch of tissue paper under her dress.
+Ben, Stanley, and Richie all have a bunch of details to describe them, but their motivations and struggles are not nearly as fleshed out.
 And poor Mike, who has some pretty distinct demons in comparison to other kids in the group, is not part of the group until more than half of the movie is done.
 You almost wonder if they were thinking of cutting the character at the last minute.

-It all gets a bit disjointed in some ways, like there was some confusion about where the focus of the story needed to be.
+It all gets a bit disjointed in some ways as though there was some confusion about where the focus of the story needed to be.
 I get the impression that they set out with the goal of developing every character, but then backtracked when they saw how much longer the movie would be, and it's already over 2 hours.
 The movie wanted to make the friendship with these kids seem more real and genuine, which it does achieve to a certain degree, but that just means it takes a lot longer for it to fully transition from a coming-of-age story to horror.
-It would have been better off if a few more of them had started out in the group instead of joining one by one, just for the sake of cutting out some extra time.
+It would have been better if a few more of them had started out in the group instead of joining one by one, just for the sake of cutting out some extra time.

 7-8-2018-4-13-38-PM-1024x576.jpg

 The last character of significance in the story is Henry, the mullet-wearing bully.
 This guy is so over-the-top in his performance, I was almost laughing at it.
 Rather than going with subtlety as the method of pushing this boy's mind over the edge into becoming Pennywise's Renfield, he's already teetering on the brink of insanity, chasing kids down and cutting them up with his knife.
-There's some level of bullying that would go unnoticed, but I find it hard to believe this kid would get away with it in the 80's, even with his dad as a local cop.
+There's some level of bullying that would go unnoticed, but I find it hard to believe this kid would get away with it in the ‘80s, even with his dad as a local cop.

-Speaking of the 80's, IT is trying really hard to capture that nostalgia.
+Speaking of the ‘80s, IT is trying really hard to capture that nostalgia.
 With how it has the tendency to suddenly shift in tone and become an adolescent movie from that era, like Stand By Me (another King story), I couldn't help but get the impression that this was trying to eat some of Stranger Things' lunch.
-The big negative I have towards attempts at using nostalgia is that it can across as cheap, lazy, and pointless; it's as though viewers expected to be so dumb that they'll just become giddy with nostalgia and love the movie because of a New Kids on the Block reference.
+The big negative I have towards attempts at using nostalgia is that it can across as cheap, lazy, and pointless.
+It's as though viewers are expected to be so dumb that they'll just become giddy with nostalgia and love the movie because of a New Kids on the Block reference.
 It looks even worse when they can't get the dates right for these historical details they've deliberately placed in the background.

 7-8-2018-4-15-22-PM-1024x576.jpg

-The positive to making this a more 80s-style horror movie is that they're at least using more makeup and practical/special effects to get the job done.
+The positive to making this a more ‘80s-style horror movie is that they're at least using more makeup and practical/special effects to get the job done.
 There is still CGI, but it is more subtle and takes a back seat to other effects that look great and work really well.
 It's small stuff like how Pennywise's eyes can roll back, or how he moves and jitters across the room, or how he can come out of a small box and twist his body around in a contorted and impossible manner.
 There are computer-generated effects there, but it's subdued enough that you don't quite notice it.
 There are certainly moments when it does not look great, but thankfully, those are less frequent and brief.

 TL;DR (Conclusion)